TekExplorer/TekExplorer.github.io/pterodactyl/customizing/wings.md

 ```
 You should now have a `wings` binary file in your wings directory.
 ## Install the new binary
+You may want to be the root user for this, otherwise you will want to add `sudo` to all of these commands.
 1. Delete the current wings install.
 ```bash
 systemctl stop wings # stop the wings service